 - Can also be worn as a dress watch

 - Lumibrite hands for superior readability

 - Excellent push-button deployant clasp

 Two words that perfectly describe the Seiko SNN421 would be: functional and practical.

 With easy-to-use features and high functionality, this is an excellent flight timepiece if you're looking for the right balance of style, sophistication, and functionality.

 The Seiko Men's SNN241 also boasts a meticulous design from its dial window down to the luminous white markers, which improves the watch's personality and makes it easy to read the time.

 Its brown contrast-stitched leather band contrasts well with its brown dial, adding even more sophistication to its design.

-Like its big brother, the SND255P1, it also features a Hardlex crystal for scratch-resistance.
-All in all, this gorgeous timepiece is a versatile pilot watch that won't break the bank.
+Like its big brother, the SND255P1, it also features a Hardlex crystal for scratch resistance.
+All in all, this gorgeous timepiece is a versatile pilot timepiece that won't break the bank.

 - Highly affordable